 We’re always talking about side hustles on our website.
 We love those little activities that help us put a few extra dollars in our pockets each month.
-One of our favorites each month is Ibotta.
+One of our favorites is ibotta.
 We’ve both managed to earn hundreds of dollars using this easy-to-use shopping app.
-We thought it would be a good idea to perform a detailed review of the app and share some pros and cons we have identified after several years of usage.
-Here is our Ibotta Review!
+We thought it would be a great idea to perform a detailed review of the app and share some pros and cons we have identified after several years of usage.
+Here is our ibotta Review!

 The cold, dark days of February were upon us.
 Freezing cold temperatures, shoveling snow (what felt like every day), and long hours, man it was a “fun” month.
 But despite everything, the two of us never side hustling and trying to earn every extra dollar possible and MAKE EVERY DOLLAR COUNT.
 You can’t take the hustle out of the Diplomats!
 Let’s see how much we were able to earn in our February Side Hustle Report.

 Our third installment of the Dividend Diplomats’ Side Hustle Report.
 Each month, the two of us publish a report showing how much income we made from our various “side hustles.”
 We talk all the time about how every dollar counts and can make a lasting impact on our journey towards financial freedom.
 Producing these reports helps hold us accountable and motivates us to keep increasing the number.
 Nothing excites us more than reading about another blogger that is pushing themselves to the limit, so hopefully our August Side Hustle Report can help us pay that motivation forward.